Hy-5/CUDA-ImageCaption-Pytorch/README.md

-WIP - CUDA accelerated preprocessing module already implemented, but code cleanup, screenshots and benchmark to come.
+# PERSO WIP - CUDA accelerated preprocessing module already implemented, but code cleanup, screenshots and benchmark to come.

 Following is the original README from the forked repo (https://github.com/ruotianluo/self-critical.pytorch)

 # An Image Captioning codebase